afganifajar/TensorFlow-GoogleStocksForecasting/README.md

 # TensorFlow-GoogleStocksForecasting
-Google Stocks Forecasting with TensorFlow using linear, RNN, and LSTM algorithm
+Google stocks forecasting with TensorFlow using linear, RNN, and LSTM algorithm